 This tailor-made, twin centre itinerary combines two of Bosnia-Herzegovina’s most appealing yet most diverse cities - Bosnia’s cosmopolitan capital Sarajevo and Herzegovina’s Ottoman gem, Mostar.
-Travel between the two by local bus, with tickets delivered directly to your hotel, enjoying free time in each city to explore at your own pace.
+Travel between the two by private car, enjoying free time in each city to explore at your own pace.

 Since the tragic war years, Sarajevo has undergone a major facelift, with pedestrianised city centre walkways, rejuvenated Austro- Hungarian facades and teeming cafés buzzing day and night.
 For a spectacular panoramic view, perhaps begin at Jajce Castle which watches over the old town below.
 Wander down the capital’s backstreets into Bascarsija, Sarajevo’s Turkish quarter and discover an oriental mix of coffee shops, mosques, madrasahs and caravanserais, or stroll along charming Ferhadija to the eternal flame which burns in memory of the many who lost their lives during the conflict.